Suzaku Relayer Network

 SuzakuRN allows Avalanche L1s to simplify the incentive schemes used to reward relayers:

-• The L1 team pays a fixed fee per message relayed to their chain.
-The fees can be paid in SUZ,SUZ, AVAX, or USDC,andtheyareinanycaseconvertedtoUSDC, and they are in any case converted to SUZ before being redistributed to relayers.
+- The L1 team pays a fixed fee per message relayed to their chain.
+The fees can be paid in AVAX, or SUZ before being redistributed to relayers.

 A nice side effect of this incentive scheme is that users will only pay gas on the source L1 upon bridging.